 Once defined by suburban sprawl, Phoenix is in the midst of a most-surprising reimagining: millennials, young professionals and baby boomers are leading a march back to the center city.
 For the first time in four decades, Downtown Phoenix is repopulating in a big way.

-Fueled by an ever-increasing demand for a work/live/play/learn lifestyle and an infusion of highly desirable tech, health and innovation jobs, Phoenix is growing up.
+Fueled by an ever increasing demand for a work/live/play/learn lifestyle and an infusion of highly desirable tech, health and innovation jobs, Phoenix is growing up.
 As of March 2018, more than 7,000 vertical living units were recently completed, or in some stage of construction or pre-development.
-Once those are filled, that translates to approximately 10,000 new residents and an 85 percent spike in downtown population.
+That translates to approximately 10,000 new residents, which represents an 85 percent spike in downtown population.

 What makes Union @ Roosevelt unique is a focus on being part of a true, walkable urban neighborhood.

 As the new neighbor to the Phoenix Art Museum and the Phoenix Theatre, Broadstone draws inspiration from fine art, cuisine, literature and music.